 My journey went something like this:

 Turn left at the end of the road, left again, past the Uni., over the bridge, past the take-out restaurant sitting right beside the new offices as I headed away toward the highway and my destination.
-It was a well-travelled route, ‘Radio zone out,’ playing for just for 20 minutes.
+It was a well-travelled route, ‘Radio zone out,’ playing for just the 20 minutes.

 This particular morning meeting followed a familiar routine.
 There was the usual ask for ‘who wants what, who can help with this and that.’
 We’re a familiar group.
 It’s a pleasure being there.